This post covers how to get discounted tickets to the Tower of London, how to plan your visit, and what you’ll see on your tour.

 Ceremony of the Keys

-You can visit the Tower of London at night and for free during the Ceremony of the Keys, but you must plan well in advance.
+You can visit the Tower of London at night during the Ceremony of the Keys, but you must plan well in advance.

 Check out discount sites such as Groupon - they occasionally have great coupons for admission.